 On links, Notes should be linked densely and in context.
 Favor adding links instead of not.
 Favor including links in the context of notes instead of loosely tying notes together with 'tags'.

 You can link to notes that don't exist yet.
 This can both give you ideas for notes to work on later, and also help you find serendipitous connections, which is one of the main values of taking these kinds of notes.
 See the broken links list for broken links.

 Organize notes by topic over source.
 However, I tend to keep notes of particular books and articles, as it makes capturing information easier as I'm reading them.

 Write notes as if you were writing for someone else.
-In a couple years, you will be. learning in public encourages this practice.
+In a couple of years, you will be. learning in public encourages this practice.

 When writing notes from sources, take time to translate them into your own words.
 Only keep direct quotes if you think you might use them in another work and only then with context.
 Expressing your thoughts in writing helps you think them through. writing as thinking

 Evergreen notes are a great way to fall into making deck chair moves if you aren't careful.
 The most important part of the practice is you help sharpen your thinking and offload storage from your physical brain to a digital data store.
 Don't get too caught up in tools and processes.
 The most important thing is to do the work.